We’ll start with a few facts about investing:

 The price of a bond reflects the value of the income it provides via regular coupon or interest payments.

 If interest rates fall, the value of investments related to interest rates fall.
 But bonds that have already been issued will continue to pay the same coupon amount as they did previously – a rate which was based on a higher interest rate at the time they were issued.
 These older bonds then become a more attractive proposition and will generally sell at a premium.

 When interest rates rise, term deposits and newly issued bonds will pay investors higher rates than existing bonds.
 Therefore, the price of older bonds will generally fall to compensate and sell at a discount.

 Key point #3 – when a bond sells at a discount, its price is lower than its issue price.
 When it sells at a premium, its price is above its issue price.

 How the bond price and yield relationship affects XTBs

 As well as an original face value and coupon rate, each XTB has a current price, a current yield determined by its coupon rate and price, and a yield to maturity.

 We provide a table of available XTBs, which is updated daily using the previous market close data.
 This interactive table provides details of the available XTBs, and includes fixed and floating rate bonds across a range of sectors.

 Figure three: Key measures of a corporate bond

-Figure three details the facts you should review when considering an investment in an XTB; this example shows an XTB where interest rates have decreased (the current yield is lower than the coupon rate) and therefore, this XTB’s current price is higher than its face value:
+Figure three details the data you should review when considering an investment in an XTB.
+This example shows an XTB where interest rates have decreased (the current yield is lower than the coupon rate).
+Therefore, this XTB’s current price is higher than its face value: